 ArcanaDance™ – The tarot, embodied.
 If tarot cards could dance, this is what they’d look like!
 Created by me, ArcanaDance™ is a fusion of tarot and movement that feels like dance therapy.
 Arcana is defined as a secret.
 Dance is defined as movement to music.
 When fused together, ArcanaDance™ is defined as a secret that is revealed through movement.

-Coming Home to Ourselves Dance-Yoga Practice brings together movement as metaphor with the expanse of yoga with the intent to guide us to deeper embodiment beyond the yoga mat.
+Coming Home to Ourselves Somatic Dance-Yoga Practice brings together movement as metaphor with the expanse of yoga with the intent to guide us to deeper embodiment beyond the yoga mat.
 These classes include simple yoga postures in dance form, mindfulness prompts, various meditation practices, the application of mantra (in English and Sanskrit), mudras, and the weaving in of the rich and deep yoga philosophy that guides us into deeper levels of self-knowing.
-I am a currently (June – December 2020) a trainee in the 300-hour Honor Yoga’s Roots Yoga Teacher Training with Ignite Yoga and Wellness Institute.
+I am a graduate of the 300-hour Honor Yoga’s Roots Yoga Teacher Training with Ignite Yoga and Wellness Institute.

 Stretch and Fly, co-created by me and Liziah Richards (www.liziahtherapies.com) is a unique empowering movement practice that combines simple dance moves and yoga.
 Experience original choreography that blends flowing movement and dynamic stillness.